lord-dubious/mcp-agentapi/README.md

 ## 🔍 Troubleshooting

 ### "Command not found" error
-If you get a "command not found" error when running `agentapi-mcp` or `mcp-agentapi`, make sure the package is installed correctly:
+If you get a "command not found" error when running `mcp-agentapi`, make sure the package is installed correctly:

 ```bash
 # Check if the package is installed